cosmos/cosmos-sdk/docs/architecture/adr-053-go-module-refactoring.md

 * all go modules should follow the guidelines in https://go.dev/blog/module-compatibility before `v1.0.0` is tagged and should make use of `internal` packages to limit the exposed API surface
+* the new go module's API may deviate from the existing code where there are clear improvements to be made or to remove legacy dependencies (for instance on amino or gogo proto), as long the old package attempts to avoid API breakage with aliases and wrappers

 ## Consequences